LohitaSrinivasan/Supply-Chain-Analytics---SQL-Data-Analysis/README.md

 # Supply-Chain-Analytics---SQL-Data-Analysis

 # Objective
-The database design will provide analysts working for the company in addressing the point to reduce the delay between customer’s order and production start to increase OTD (On-Time Delivery) with relevant and coherent datasets
+The database design will provide analysts with relevant and coherent data aiding in addressing the point to reduce the delay between customer’s order and production start to increase OTD (On-Time Delivery)

 # Project Flow
 1. Gathering Customer Requirements